allejo/PhpPulse/README.md

 }
 ```

+### Deprecations & Backward Compatibility

+This project is completely stable but hasn't reached 1.0.0 since there are things that still may change.
+If any functions are deprecated, they will be removed in the next next minor release; for example, if something has been deprecated in the 0.1.x branch then it will be removed starting with the 0.3.0 release onwards.
+All deprecations and removals are documented via the `@deprecated` tag in the phpDocs, in the change log, and GitHub releases.

+This practice is subject to change once this project reaches 1.0.0.

 ## Getting Help

 To get help, you may either [create an issue](https://github.com/allejo/PhpPulse/issues) or stop by IRC; I'm available on IRC as "allejo" so feel free to ping me.
 I recommend creating an issue in case others have the same question but for quick help, IRC works just fine.